 In summer, the oxygen content in the water often drops below the minimum level that fish need to survive.
 The habitats of other animals and plants are also at risk: in many places, enormous bank protection systems inhibit local dynamics – the basis for developing species and habitats that are typical of the Elbe.

-The Elbe Habitat Foundation seeks to enhance the ecological status of the Tidal Elbe, to preserve the natural diversity, and to strengthen the unique habitats of the river landscape.
+We seek to enhance the ecological status of the Tidal Elbe, to preserve the natural diversity, and to strengthen the unique habitats of the river landscape.
 For this purpose, we make banks and forelands more natural, enhance the ecological structure of the Elbe and its tributaries and promote the development of a more natural tidal systeme.